vgpass/deep-learning-challenge/AlphabetSoupCharityAnalysis.md

 ## ***SUMMARY***

 Unfortunately, the Alphabet Soup Business Team was unsuccessful in it's attempt to create a deep learning model that it could use to help predict which organizations will be successful in their fundraising attempts.
-The five optimization models discussed in this report were the best of many attempts, yet all fell short of the 75% threshhold that was the objective of this analysis.
+The five optimization models discussed in this report were the best of many attempts, yet all fell short of the 75% threshold that was the objective of this analysis.

 Several next steps should be considered.